jnsofini/Imbalanced-Learning/README.md

 ##  Project objectives
-- Understand the causes of fatal accidents on public road in Canada.
-For example, the vehicle model, age group,  road conditions, etc.
+- Understand the causes of fatal accidents on public road in Canada, e.g. the vehicle model, age group, road conditions, etc.

 - Build a machine learning predictive model to classify fatal and non-fatal collisions.